-- Added a minimum point threshold that applications must receive in order to be considered for funding. - To be eligible, an application must meet all threshold requirements and receive a minimum score equal to 50% of the total points available, (60 Points), under the applicable scoring matrix.
+- Added a minimum point threshold that applications must receive in order to be considered for funding. - To be eligible, an application must meet all threshold requirements and receive a minimum score equal to 60 Points under the applicable scoring matrix.

-CHDO Scoring - Up to 120 Points
+Scoring Matrix- Up to 100 Points

-- CHDO Capability Up to 60 Points - Program Design Up to 30 Points - Sites identified and CHDO has site control - CHDO has an existing pipeline of potential home buyers ready to purchase or working toward readiness to purchase - CHDO commitment must be to a specific address and home buyer to meet HUD's 24-month commitment deadline - Neighborhood study demonstrates a market for the project - CHDO has capacity to secure other funding for the project
+- Capability Up to 50 Points - Program Design Up to 25 Points - Sites identified and applicant has site control - Applicant has an existing pipeline of potential home buyers ready to purchase or working toward readiness to purchase - commitment must be to a specific address and home buyer to meet HUD's 24-month commitment deadline

+- Neighborhood study demonstrates a market for the project - CHDO has capacity to secure other funding for the project